 Here are some ways we will incorporate EL practices/protocols in our classroom:

-As an overview, EL has identified student achievement as having three dimensions:
+As an overview, EL (Expeditionary Learning) has identified student achievement as having three dimensions:

 1. Mastery of knowledge and skills